 When tumors arise in the skull base, they present unique challenges that require the expertise of highly experienced surgeons and physicians who understand the complexities involved with treatment and care.
 At Penn Head and Neck Cancer, individuals have access to otorhinolaryngologists, neuro-oncologists and neurosurgeons who are the best in their field.
-Our team has pioneered and developed the latest minimally invasive surgical techniques for the removal of skull base tumors, and U.S. News & World Report ranked Penn Medicine one of the highest in the region for the treatment of ear, nose, and throat disorders.
+Our team has pioneered and developed the latest minimally invasive surgical techniques for the removal of skull base tumors, and U.S. News & World Report ranks the Hospitals of the University of Pennsylvania/Penn Presbyterian among the best in the nation for Cancer.
 Our combined expertise allows us to offer the best possible outcomes and improved quality of life for those with benign and malignant skull base tumors.

 Non-surgical treatment for benign and malignant skull base tumors may include: